 Sowa Rigpa – the Tibetan science of healing – has been widely spread across the Tibetan cultural area over the last millennium.
 Adapted to different local contexts, it is practiced today in a whole range of countries as part of their cultural heritage.

-Tibetan medicine was introduced to Mongolia in the 13th century and has long served as the only formal medical system there.
-By the time of the democratic revolution in 1990, however, “Mongolian Traditional Medicine” was no longer intact after 70 years of Soviet repression.
+Tibetan medicine was introduced to Mongolia in the 17th century and has long served as the only formal medical system there.
+By the time of the democratic revolution in 1990, however, “Traditional Mongolian Medicine” was no longer intact after 70 years of Soviet repression.
 Following its recent rapid development with active state support, it is today fully integrated into the national health system, with hundreds of public and private traditional hospitals serving about one quarter of the total population.
-In 2006, six traditional drug manufacturers produced a total of 7.8 tons of medicines with a retail value of 131,200 USD, some of which were patented and exported.
+In 2018, eight official and dozens of unofficial traditional drug manufacturers produced some 30 tons of medicines with a retail value of about one million USD, some of which were patented and exported.

 Tibetan medicine was formally introduced to Bhutan in the 17th century, and is today centrally organized and integrated in the national health system through the National Institute of Traditional Medicine Services (NITMS) in Thimphu.
-The 1998 founding of the Pharmacy and Research Unit (PRU) and the creation of a “Menjong Sorig Pharmaceuticals” product line with substantial EU-funding and modern quality control technology marked a clear commitment by the Bhutanese government to build a traditional pharma industry catering to both national and international markets.
-In 2007-08, the NITMS had an overall budget of about half a million USD and produced about 8 tons of medicines.
-Today, the development of the Sowa Rigpa industry in Bhutan is undergoing a crucial phase, with several state-directed initiatives for commercializing “Bhutanese traditional medicine” under way.
+The 1998 founding of the Pharmacy and Research Unit, which later became Menjong Sorig Pharmaceuticals and is the sole producer of Sowa Rigpa medicines in the country, marked a clear commitment by the Bhutanese government to build a traditional pharma industry catering to both national and international markets.
+In 2018, Menjong Sorig Pharmaceuticals produced about 12 tons of medicines worth over 30,000 USD.